mar1/tip-launcher/README.md

-# RFP Launcher
+# Tip Referendum Launcher

-A dApp for creating and submitting Requests for Proposals (RFPs) on Kusama.
+A dApp for creating and submitting tip referendums on Kusama with big tipper and small tipper tracks.

 ## Features

-- Create and submit an RFP using structured inputs.
+- Create and submit tip referendums using structured inputs.
 - Integrates with popular Substrate wallets (Nova, Talisman, Subwallet).
 - Validates that the selected account has sufficient balance.
 - Generates markdown-ready content for the referendum body.
 - Supports Chopsticks integration for local fork testing.
+- Supports both big tipper and small tipper track categories.

 ## Development